 So, off we went with a calculator.
 We visited all the major shed seller’s websites (and our own).
 Wooden, Steel and PVC Clad Sheds were what we considered only (Ain’t nobody got time for them plastic sheds).
 We totted up the total and worked out an average.

 Which, I mean… Great.
 It’s like finding out that your fingernails grow quicker on your dominant hand.
 It’s cool to think about for a second or two, but it’s a pretty pointless piece of information.
 (We really should’ve considered this before we did all those shed calculations.
 Don’t tell our boss.)
+Also, budget sheds averaged out against heavy duty sheds doesn’t mean anything when the shed you want isn’t either of those.
 All you want to know is how much your shed is going to cost, right?
 So let us look at the main factors that affect a shed’s price:

 - Shed Material & Size